 A 3D hexahedral SnappyHexMesh was used and refinement was done in three places: upstream, downstream, and in the vicinity of the valve.
 A layer mesh was used on all wall regions for more accuracy.

 Results of the Validation

-From these plots it can be seen that performance parameter values from the numerical analysis done on the SimScale platform match well with the experimental values from the team of Xue guan Song .
+From these plots, it can be seen that the performance parameter values from the numerical analysis performed on the SimScale platform match well with the experimental values from the team of Xue Guan Song .

-If you are interested in learning more about how you can leverage the SimScale simulation platform to optimize your valve design, on this page you can find more case studies, public projects, and information.
+If you are interested in learning more about how you can leverage the SimScale simulation platform to optimize your valve design, you can find more case studies, public projects, and information on this page.

-Xue guan Song, Young Chul Park ; NUMERICAL ANALYSIS OF BUTTERFLY VALVE- PREDICTION OF FLOW COEFFICIENT AND HYDRODYNAMIC TORQUE COEFFICIENT, Proceedings of the World Congress on Engineering and Computer Science 2007 WCECS 2007, October 24-26, 2007, San Francisco, USA.
+1. Xue Guan Song, Young Chul Park; NUMERICAL ANALYSIS OF BUTTERFLY VALVE – PREDICTION OF FLOW COEFFICIENT AND HYDRODYNAMIC TORQUE COEFFICIENT, Proceedings of the World Congress on Engineering and Computer Science 2007 WCECS 2007, October 24-26, 2007, San Francisco, USA.